 This article uses the translation approach to analyze the Green Revolution in Bali, Indonesia.
 The translation approach reopens the controversy about a classical topic in development studies: the failure or success of the Green Revolution.
-The translation method helps us to understand how the previous explanations of the failure or success of the Green Revolution in Bali were socially constructed and how the presence and the identity of social groups involved in agriculture on Bali were negotiated during the controversy.
+The translation method helps us to understand how the previous explanations of the failure or success of the Green Revolution in Bali were socially constructed.
 J. Stephen Lansing's recent computer model of Balinese agriculture is examined as a new component of the Green Revolution technological package.

 Abstract: This article argues that the Green Revolution in Pakistan has failed to live up to its promise of ending hunger, unemployment and poverty.
-An analysis of the time series data of the past four decades points to the worsening of inequalities in income and asset distribution, contributing to the poverty of one in every three Pakistanis [World Bank, 2002, 1992].
+An analysis of the time series data of the past four decades points to the worsening of inequalities in income and asset distribution, contributing to the poverty of one in every three Pakistanis.
 The article measures the distributional impact of the Green Revolution in three allied areas of tenurial security, rural employment and rural household income, which tended to decline correspondingly, worsening income and asset distribution.

 An Historical Perspective from the Green Revolution to the Gene Revolution - Davies W. P.

 Nutrition Reviews, Volume 61, Supplement 1, 1 June 2003, pp. 124-134(11

 Abstract: Since the 1960s conventional crop breeding has increased food production commesurate with the growing population.
 For agricultural development to continue, the exploitation of greater genetic diversity and modern biotechnology are becoming increasingly important.
 This article reviews the milestones achieved by the Green Revolution and many of the recent breakthroughs of modern biotechnology.